AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/colorspaces.rst

 Required.

 This section is a list of the scene-referred colorspaces in the config.
-A colorspace can be referred to elsewhere within the config (including other colorspace definitions), and are used within OCIO-supporting applications.
+A colorspace may be referred to elsewhere within the config (including other colorspace definitions), and are used within OCIO-supporting applications.

-A color space may use the following keys:
+A colorspace may use the following keys:

 ``to_scene_reference`` and ``from_scene_reference``
 ---------------------------------------------------

-These keys specify the transforms that define the relationship between the color space and the scene-referred reference space.
+These keys specify the transforms that define the relationship between the colorspace and the scene-referred reference space.

 Note: In OCIO v1, the keys ``to_reference`` and ``from_reference`` were used (since there was only one reference space).
 These are still supported